-The consolidated financial statements as of December 31, 2021, include balances of properties, plant and equipment, other assets, intangible assets and Goodwill, which come from acquisition business.
-Those long-lived assets have been identified as Cash-Generating units ("UGEs" for its acronym in Spanish).
-Management performs an impairment analysis on annual basis and these assets previously mentioned are included.
+The consolidated financial statements as of December 31, 2022, include balances of properties, plant and equipment, other assets, intangible assets, and goodwill, which come from acquisition of businesses.
+Those long-lived assets have been identified as Cash-Generating Units ("CGU").